HBO’s The Third Day: Is the TV Show Inspired by Real Life?

 HBO/Sky Atlantic’s mystery drama series ‘The Third Day’ is a psychedelic ride through dread and paranoia.
 A collaborative effort between HBO, Sky Studio, Punchdrunk theatre company, Brat Pitt’s Plan B Entertainment, and writer Dennis Kelly (‘Utopia’), the series tells the story of two different individuals (Jude Law and Naomie Harris) finding their way to a mysterious island in two different times.
-They are drawn to its picturesque and surreal beauty as well as the primeval absolution it promises but first must deal with the locals who fanatically defend their way of life.
-Throughout the entire runtime of ‘The Third Day’, you feel this oppressive sense of uneasiness, and it stays with you long after you are done with the series.
+They are drawn to its picturesque and surreal beauty as well as the primeval absolution it promises, but first, they must deal with the locals who fanatically defend their way of life.
+Throughout the entire runtime of ‘The Third Day,’ you feel this oppressive sense of uneasiness, which stays with you long after you finish the series.

-The production of ‘The Third Day’ is separated into three unique but interwoven sections.
-The first section, ‘Summer’, revolves around Sam (Law), who has become the shell of his former self following the death of his child.
+‘The Third Day’ production is separated into three unique but interwoven sections.
+The first section, ‘Summer,’ revolves around Sam (Law), who has become the shell of his former self following the death of his child.
 After he saves a teenage girl from committing suicide, he takes her to her home on a mysterious island.
-At first, the land offers him an escape from all his troubles, before it reveals its cultish nature.
+At first, the land offers him an escape from all his troubles before it reveals its cultish nature.
 The second section, ‘Autumn,’ is slated to be a live theatrical event featuring law.
-The third part, ‘Winter’, follows Helen (Harris) and her daughters as they arrive on the island for a vacation but are confronted by hostile locals who refuse to rent them rooms.
-If you are curious about whether the series is based on a true story, this article is for you.
+The third part, ‘Winter,’ follows Helen (Harris) and her daughters as they arrive on the island for a vacation but are confronted by hostile locals who refuse to rent them rooms.
+If you are curious whether the series is based on a true story, this article is for you.

 ‘The Third Day’ is not based on a true story.
-Kelly developed the script of the series with Dean O’Loughlin and Kit de Waal.
-‘Summer’ and ‘Winter’ are directed by Marc Munden and Philippa Lowthorpe, respectively.
-Barrett is set to helm the production of ‘Autumn’.
+Kelly developed the series script with Dean O’Loughlin and Kit de Waal.
+‘Summer’ and ‘Winter’ are directed by Marc Munden and Philippa Lowthorpe.
+Barrett is set to helm the production of ‘Autumn.’

 Does Osea Island Really Exist?